aadi02anu07/stm32-driver-dev/README.md

 ## 📌 Project Objective

-To design and implement low-level embedded drivers for core communication protocols on the STM32F446RE MCU and validate them through real hardware-level testing using Arduino and USB-TTL modules.
+To design and implement low-level embedded drivers for core communication protocols on the STM32F446RE MCU and validate them through real hardware-level testing using Arduino modules.

 ---